jeremytammik/the_building_coder_samples/README.md

 The Building Coder Samples illustrate numerous aspects and example usages of the Revit API.

-Please refer to [The Building Coder](http://thebuildingcoder.typepad.com) for all further information, at:
+Please refer to [The Building Coder](http://thebuildingcoder.typepad.com) for all further information, at http://thebuildingcoder.typepad.com

-http://thebuildingcoder.typepad.com